• Skip to main content

 These are stretches you want to hold for at least 30 seconds, but up to 2 minutes

-• calf stretch with band – seated loop a band around middle of foot and then pull back to feel stretch in calves
+• calf stretch with band – seated loop a band around the middle of the foot and then pull back to feel the stretch in the calves

 • heel walks – lift up your toes and walk forward and backward on your heels